Hadoop MapReduce Tutorial – A Complete Guide to Mapreduce

 Let’s understand basic terminologies used in Map Reduce.

-Let us understand the abstract form of Map, the first phase of MapReduce paradigm, what is a map/mapper, what is the input to the mapper, how it processes the data, what is output from the mapper?
+Let us understand the abstract form of Map in MapReduce, the first phase of MapReduce paradigm, what is a map/mapper, what is the input to the mapper, how it processes the data, what is output from the mapper?

 The map takes key/value pair as input.
 Whether data is in structured or unstructured format, framework converts the incoming data into key and value.